erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 #### Programming competitions

 The [ACM International Collegiate programming contest](http://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest) and the [International Olympiad in Informatics](http://en.wikipedia.org/wiki/International_Olympiad_in_Informatics) are two international programming competitions.

-I don't have experience in eithor of the above as a competitor, but I have interviewed people with experience, and they generally perform very well.
+I don't have experience in either as a competitor, but I have interviewed people with experience, and they generally perform very well.

 Participation goals: